How to Maintain and Extend the Life of Your Laptop Battery

 Keep your laptop battery in tip-top condition with these handy tips

 Who doesn’t have a love/hate relationship with their laptop battery?
 It lets us be mobile, but it also chains us to that little battery life gauge and the dreaded decay of performance as time goes on.
 But by following certain best practices, you can move the relationship more firmly toward the “love” side.

 In ancient, less enlightened times, there was a problem called “battery memory” that caused nickel-metal hydride (NiMH) batteries to “forget” their full charge capacity and start charging at lower and lower levels.
-This problem doesn’t exist any longer thanks to modern lithium-ion batteries, but it has led to a lot of poor advice and arguments about battery care based on outdated information.
+This problem doesn’t exist any longer thanks to modern lithium-ion batteries, but it has led to a lot of poor advice and arguments about battery life based on outdated information.
 It’s time to clear the air.

 Contrary to some recommendations, you don’t need to routinely completely discharge a lithium-ion battery and then recharge it to somehow reboot or calibrate it – this is a destructive practice that’s very hard on your battery.
 Whether or not it’s a smart idea to perform a complete discharge a couple of times a year remains an unanswered question.
 Generally, the consensus seems to be that letting your battery discharge (without bottoming it out — aim for around 20 percent) and then charge it when possible is the best practice.